chan chan

 chan chan description

-The large mud city is located in the north of Peru.
-5 kilometers west side of Trujillo, an important northern Peru city.
-Exactly, it is on a desert strip, between the Pacific Ocean and Trujillo.
-So getting there is usually not a major problem.
+The large mud city is 5 kilometers west of Trujillo, an essential northern coast Peruvian city.
+Trujillo is 557 kilometers from Lima, the capital of Peru.
+It is on a desert strip between the Pacific Ocean and the Mountain Range.
+As you can see, getting there is usually not a major problem.

 The Chimu kingdom